 - Pay attention to the ingredients of the candy your children bring home; some may contain unknown allergens.

 - Make sure your little ones don’t choke on their candy.
 Know how to perform mouth-to-mouth and the Heimlich maneuver, and take away items that seem unsafe.

 - Keep large and cumbersome props out of reach of small children and avoid using items with blunt or sharp edges.

 What If I End Up in the ER?

 Given how hectic ERs can get on Halloween and Halloween weekend, it’s important to stay vigilant.
 Polls indicate that American doctors are burned out, which has led to increased medical errors.
 When doctors miss something in the ER, the results can be deadly.
 If you end up in an overcrowded, understaffed ER this Halloween, chances of your quality of care suffering are unfortunately much greater.

 What Else Should I Watch Out for on Halloween?

 There are many different dangers to be aware of on Halloween.
 Drunk driving fatalities went up 44 between 2012 and 2016, making it all the more essential for trick-or-treaters and pedestrians out partying to be aware of their surroundings.
 Fires as a result of decorations are also a major concern, as are structural collapses.

 While there are risks to going out this Halloween season, they shouldn’t deter you from enjoying the festivities.
 The safety tips in this blog are meant to help protect you, but if you do get injured, make sure you have a lawyer on your side to help protect you.

 If you are injured this Halloween or you are improperly treated at an overcrowded Emergency Room, you may be entitled to pursue a personal injury or medical malpractice claim.
-Contact Freidin Brown, P.A. here or by phone at (888) 650-0918.
-With more than 100 years of collective experience, our Miami injury attorneys devote personal attention to each case we accept.
+Contact Freidin Brown, P.A. here or by phone at 888-677-7764.
+With more than 100 years of collective experience, our Miami injury lawyers devote personal attention to each case we accept.